 It is difficult to control hidradenitis suppurativa with medical treatment.
 The best approach is to catch the disease in its early stages, and treat and control milder symptoms of the disease.
 Medical treatment means using medicines, either on the skin or by month.
-Medical treatment include:
+Medical treatment includes:

 - Medicines - that affect the immune system have been used with some success.
 These medicines can only be prescribed by a specialist (dermatologist) and your treatment must be carefully monitored.
 This is because there are potentially very serious side-effects such as kidney (renal) failure, and low blood counts (which can make you at risk of an overwhelming infection).
-Examples of medicines used are: Anti-TNF medicines such as Infliximab (Remicade) or Dapsone (used to treat leprosy; used in hidradenitis suppurativa for its anti-inflammatory action).
+Examples of medicines used are Anti-TNF medicines such as Infliximab (Remicade) or Dapsone (used to treat leprosy; used in hidradenitis suppurativa for its anti-inflammatory action).

 Hidradenitis Surgical Options

-In many cases, wide sugical excision is not performed.
-A more limited surgery is performed, involving incision of the roof of an abscess, or the sinus, or a curettage at the base of the lesion.
+In many cases, wide surgical excision is not performed.
+A more limited surgery is performed, involving an incision of the roof of an abscess, or the sinus, or a curettage at the base of the lesion.
 The lesion is then allowed to heal.
 This procedure can be successful in many cases.

 - Electrosurgery - is another option for hidradenitis suppurativa lesions.
-Electrosurgery may be a better option compared to the conventional wide excision surgery.
+Electrosurgery may be a better option compared to conventional wide excision surgery.

 Minor surgical procedures are:

-- Dainage of the lesion
+- Drainage of the lesion